Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Once your home devices are connected to the internet through the router, it interprets all internet traffic and maximizes the data’s speed and efficiency.
 Home routers can handle more devices and traffic, while travel routers are typically made to handle traffic for one or two devices.

 While you’re traveling, there’s no guarantee that a wireless network will be available.
 Many times, the only network available requires a wired connection.
 Even if there is a wireless network available, there’s no guarantee that it’s safe for you to use.
-If you travel a lot and commonly find yourself in these types of situations, then a travel router is an excellent choice for you.
+If you travel a lot and commonly find yourself in these types of situations, then a secure router for travel is an excellent choice for you.

 Wireless routers don’t have nearly any moving parts, meaning they could technically last forever, as long as you take good care of them.
 However, this doesn’t necessarily translate to decades of lifespan in the real world.